Retinal detachment happens when your retina (a light-sensitive layer of tissue at the back of your eye) is pulled away from its normal position.

 What causes tractional retinal detachment?

-The most common cause of tractional retinal detachment is diabetes.
-If you have high blood sugar from diabetes, the blood vessels in the back of your eye can become damaged and scar your retina.
+The most common cause of tractional retinal detachment is diabetic retinopathy — an eye condition in people with diabetes.
+Diabetic retinopathy damages blood vessels in the retina and can scar your retina.
 As the scars get bigger, they can pull on your retina and detach it from the back of your eye.

 If you have diabetes, it’s important to get a comprehensive dilated eye exam at least once a year.
 Managing your diabetes — by staying physically active, eating healthy foods, and taking your medicine — can also help you prevent or delay vision loss.

-Other causes of tractional retinal detachment include eye diseases, eye infections, and swelling (inflammation) in the eye.
+Other causes of tractional retinal detachment include eye diseases, eye infections, and swelling in the eye.

 Exudative retinal detachment